 CLE: Trying Complex Commercial Matters in NJ

-Two years ago, the New Jersey Judiciary launched the “Complex Business Litigation Program,” designed to provide a forum for the resolution of complex business, commercial and construction cases that meet the threshold damages amount of $200,000.
+In 2015, the New Jersey Judiciary launched the “Complex Business Litigation Program,” designed to provide a forum for the resolution of complex business, commercial and construction cases that meet the threshold damages amount of $200,000.
 The central element of the program – creating a specialized court in each vicinage to effectively manage and resolve time-consuming and costly disputes – was regarded as a long-overdue step in the right direction.
 A complex business case, however, is still governed by the same rules of civil procedure that govern all litigation in New Jersey State Courts, thus creating unique challenges for managing and litigating these types of cases.